Las Vegas was a community where people lived and worked long before it became a tourist destination.

 LGBT Community Papers, Photographs and Periodicals

-The LGBT Community in Las Vegas is also richly documented in Special Collections from the papers of individuals such as Dan Hinkley, Marge Jacques, Strutt Hurley, Dennis McBride, and Rick L. May to the organizational records of groups such as Gay and Lesbian Community Center of Las Vegas, Equal Rights Nevada, Las Vegas Men's Club, and many others.
+The LGBT Community in Las Vegas is also richly documented in Special Collections & Archives from the papers of individuals such as Dan Hinkley, Marge Jacques, Strutt Hurley, Dennis McBride, and Rick L. May to the organizational records of groups such as Gay and Lesbian Community Center of Las Vegas, Equal Rights Nevada, Las Vegas Men's Club, and many others.
 We also collect local LGBT periodicals such as the Las Vegas Bugle, Q Vegas, Night Beat, and others.
-In addition to these materials, Special Collections has an extensive collection of oral histories that feature the personal stories of individuals who have been instrumental in shaping the LGBT community in Las Vegas.
+In addition to these materials, Special Collections & Archives has an extensive collection of oral histories that feature the personal stories of individuals who have been instrumental in shaping the LGBT community in Las Vegas.

 Other Organizations and Individuals